eurekayuan/fduthesis2022/README.md

 See [fducs2022_thesis_template.pdf](fducs2022_thesis_template.pdf) for the output.

 ## Usage
-Update: Now you can directly open the Overleaf template from this [link](https://www.overleaf.com/latex/templates/fducs2022-thesis-template/vhktvztpykpw).
+The Overleaf template from this [link](https://www.overleaf.com/latex/templates/fducs2022-thesis-template/vhktvztpykpw) is currently deprecated (with bugs).
+Follow the following steps for the latest version:

-~~Download the zip version of this repo.
+Download the zip version of this repo.
 Open a new project on [Overleaf](https://www.overleaf.com/project) and upload the zip file.
 Compile `main.tex` and it's done.
-Remember to switch the compiler to `XeLaTeX`, or you will encounter problems.~~
+Remember to switch the compiler to `XeLaTeX`, or you will encounter problems.